wongnai/wongnai-corpus/README.md

 There are 500,000 unique words extracted from search queries.
 These words were labeled by algorithms and judges for a word segmentation task.
 Our segmentation criteria is to segment the longest food word as possible for archiving the highest precision score in search system.

 ### 1.1 Files
-+ `search/labeled_queries_by_algo.txt` : List of 500K words labeled by algorithms which were described in detail in this [blog post.]( https://life.wongnai.com/wongnai-search-improvement-using-machine-learning-part1-e0777b65979e)
++ `search/labeled_queries_by_algo.txt` : List of 500K words labeled by algorithms which were described in detail in [blog post.]( https://life.wongnai.com/wongnai-search-improvement-using-machine-learning-part1-e0777b65979e)

 + `search/labeled_queries_by_judges.txt` : List of 10K words labeled by judges following Wongnai's search criteria.